-The main goal of Crime Prevention is to provide programs and services offered by the Town of Gilbert Police Department to better assist and educate citizens.
+The main goal of the Crime Prevention department is to provide programs and services offered through the Gilbert Police Department to better assist and educate citizens.

 Crime Prevention Programs: